brewerla/task-master/README.md

   - Routes
     - File based routing (similar to Next.js)
     - Middleware
-    - Api routes and how to use
+    - Api routes with file based routing and how to use
     - Creating protected routes using authentication
   - Islands
+    - Island architecture in general
     - How to use Fresh islands
     - How and when to use Fresh islands
   - Custom css